Sarcasm/irony-mode/README.md

 # FAQ

-## It's slow, why?
+__It's slow, why?__

 A bug in old version of Clang (at least '3.1-8') caused the completion to fail on the standard library types.
 To eliminate this bug an optimisation has been disabled in the parsing of a translation unit.
 This result in a slower parsing.

-This only affect old versions of Clang (< 3.2), it is suggested to update your libclang installation if you want to take advantage of the optimisations.
+This only affect old versions of Clang (< 3.2), it is suggested to update your libclang installation if you want to take advantage of the optimizations.

-## Use a custom libclang installation
+__How do I use a custom version of libclang?__

-On a system with multiple versions of libclang installed it is possible to "hint" CMake in order to pick-up the preferred one.
+On a system with multiple versions of libclang installed, it is possible to *hint* CMake in order to pick-up the preferred one.
+Two variables can be specified when invoking CMake:

+1. `LIBCLANG_INCLUDE_PATH=/path/to/libclang/include-dir`: The path to the
-To specify a custom include directory use the command line switch `-DLIBCLANG_INCLUDE_PATH=/path/to/libclang/include-dir`.
-The specified directory should contain the header file *clang-c/Index.h*.
+   include directory that contains the header file *clang-c/Index.h*.

+2. `LIBCLANG_LIBRARY_PATH=/path/to/libclang/libraries`: The path to the
-To specify the library directory use `-DLIBCLANG_LIBRARY_PATH=/path/to/libclang/libraries`.
-The specified directory should contain the libclang library, e.g: *libclang.so* on Linux.
+   directory that contains the libclang library, e.g: *libclang.so* on Linux.

-CMake invocation example with a custom libclang installation:
+Example of a CMake invocation using a custom libclang installation:

     mkdir build
     cd build